genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 If the view is to be sorted (has a format-phase):

 1) Define the sort key.
 This could be composed of multiple columns.
+2) Specify any Format-Phase Record filters required.
-2) Specify the output file for the format-phase, any Format-Phase Record filters.
+3) Specify an override to the default output file for the format-phase, if required.
-3) Define any Format-Phase Column Logic.
+4) Define any Format-Phase Column Logic.

 If summarisation is required:

-1)  Switch on Record Aggregation (FRA), and define the Record and/or Group Aggregation functions.
+1)  Switch on Record Aggregation (FRA)
+2)  Define the Record and/or Group Aggregation functions.

 If a Report is required:

 1)  Specify Report headers and footers.
 2)  Specify any Sort Key Titles.

-Other options include creating and specifying User defined exits.
+Other options include creating and specifying user defined exits.
 See [User Exits.](./OverviewUserExits.md)

 ## Activating a view

 During creation of a view, or immediately after modification of any part of a view, the view becomes "Inactive".
 The view must be activated before the view can be run in the Performance Engine.
 Activation means all parts of the view are validated.
-The validation displays any error messages that prevent the view becoming 'Active".
+The validation displays any error messages that prevent the view becoming "Active".

-See your system or environment administrator if you need access to views or view folders in your environment, or more rights to create these items.